A Guide To What’s Going On Up (& Down) There

 Laptops are banned on the cafe’s first floor, which makes the loft feel “reserved” for remote work.
 Warm accents like a decorative fireplace and window seating keep the ambience far from corporate and offer a peek into the cafe’s past as a dwelling place—Man Ray’s, in fact.

-Up until 1938, an elevated train ran up Sixth avenue and second-story businesses gave commuters an opportunity to “window shop.”
-The loss to time is our gain at places like Mellow Bar, whose windows overlook Ruth Wittenberg Triangle.
+Up until the late 1930s, an elevated train ran up sixth avenue.
+Second story displays and even storefronts gave commuters a chance to “window shop.”
+The loss to time is our gain at places like Mellow Bar, whose windows overlook Ruth Wittenberg Triangle and Jefferson Market Library’s garden.

 Salmagundi Club

 Choose your own adventure at the foot of the historic arts club’s stunning staircase.
 Up, there’s a library straight from a story book filled with antique tomes.
-But the subterranean level is the real surprise to the uninitiated, with its English hunting lodge-esque dining room, bar, and spacious pool hall.
+But the garden level is the real surprise to the uninitiated, with its English tavern-esque dining room and bar and a pool hall that’s even further below the main entrance.

 Joffrey Ballet School